Sholokhov Moscow State University for Humanities: Graduate degrees

-Sholokhov Moscow State University for Humanities offers graduate degrees of Doktor Nauk in 3 fields study: History; Philology (Linguistics); and Education.
+Sholokhov Moscow State University for Humanities offers graduate degrees of Doctor of Sciences in 3 fields study: History; Philology (Linguistics); and Education.

 Recent developments

 The university recently engaged in various political education and activism projects, in support of the leading Russian political party – United Russia.
 For example, the university was a provider of educational services at the Seliger-2009 National Youth Forum.
 Head of the Sholokhov Moscow State University for Humanities, Vladimir Nechaev, met with the Prime Minister of Russia Vladimir Putin.

 Head of the Sholokhov Moscow State University for Humanities, Vladimir Nechaev, recently signed a memorandum of understanding with the Provost of Oklahoma State University Robert (Bob) Sternberg.

 Branches

 University have a branches in following localities: